Classic Umbrian day trips: scenic drives, crafts, wine tasting and authentic rustic-style restaurants

 At the roundabout follow direction Perugia (SS 147), pass the Ponte San Vittorino (a bridge close to a bus and camper parking lot) and turn immediately to the right in Via San Fortunato.
 Do not take sharp right along the parking lot, but take the Via San Fortunato that goes uphill (other signs are for Pieve San Nicolo’, Paganzano, San Fortunato).
 Follow this road until Valfabbrica.
 Make sure not to take any turns into unpaved roads.
-Once in Valfabbrica turn right onto the main road.
-Follow signs for Gubbio via Branca and Padule.
-Once you have reached Gubbio, park at Piazza 40 Martiri, just below the old centre.
-Free parking is available in the area of the Roman amphiteather
+Once in Valfabbrica turn left onto the main road then right towards Ancona.
+Follow signs for Gubbio.
+Once you have reached Gubbio, park at Piazza 40 Martiri, just below the old center.
+Free parking is available in the area of the Roman amphitheatre.

 Directions and parking

 If you go to Perugia and plan to come back before 21:00 it’s much easier to park near the minimetro station.
 To find the station, drive on E75 and exit at Madonna Alta.
 Turn right and follow direction “stadio” (soccer stadium).
 Go straight for approx one Km after which you will see the stadium on your left and the entrance of a free parking area on you right.
 The parking is marked by a red and white bar preventing the entrance of high trucks.
-This parking is used for a major market on Saturday mornings when it is difficult to find place.
+This parking is used for a major market on Saturday mornings when you might find the place busy but entertaing for a brief stroll.
 The minimetro station is the red building.
 Take the minimetro until the last stop (Pincetto)

 Return through via C. Battisti along the Etruscan walls for views of the old town and of the XV century aqueduct which is now a picturesque raised walkway and arrive back to Piazza IV Novembre by Via Maesta’ delle Volte.